javascript-tutorial/en.javascript.info/9-regular-expressions/07-regexp-escaping/article.md

 # Escaping, special characters

-As we've seen, a backslash `"\"` is used to denote character classes.
-So it's a special character in regexps (just like in a regular string).
+As we've seen, a backslash `pattern:\` is used to denote character classes, e.g. `pattern:\d`.
+So it's a special character in regexps (just like in regular strings).

 There are other special characters as well, that have special meaning in a regexp.
 They are used to do more powerful searches.
 Here's a full list of them: `pattern:[ \ ^ $ . | ? * + ( )`.